Notions of Freewill - Can We Be Responsible If It Is All Pre-Determined

-The Principle of Alternate Possibilities relies on the idea that a person is morally responsible for what he does only if he could have done otherwise; the ability to have done otherwise is necessary (thought not sufficient) for placing blame.
-Questions arise as a result of this generally accepted understanding of moral responsibility though as surely it leads to the notion that determinism and moral responsibility are incompatible.
-If determinists believe that there is only one course of events then surely there are never any alternative possibilities and without alternative possibilities we cannot place blame for moral responsibility.
+The Principle of Alternative Possibilities relies on the idea that a person is morally responsible for what he does only if he could have done otherwise; the ability to have done otherwise is necessary (thought not sufficient) for placing blame.
+Questions arise as a result of this generally accepted understanding of moral responsibility though as surely it leads to the notion that determinism (the idea that past events determine present and future actions and these cannot be strayed from) and moral responsibility are incompatible.
+If determinists believe that there is only one course of events that could possibly happen given past events then surely there are never any alternative possibilities and without alternative possibilities we cannot place blame for moral responsibility as there was no real free choice in any actions.
 How are we to justifiably navigate the world without any sense of moral responsibility and thus duty?
 Although the Principle of Alternative possibilities is a well established and widely held view Frankfurt proposes that it is false.
 He claims that a person can still be morally responsible even if it is the case that they could not have done otherwise.
 This would seem to be an intuitively preferable notion as it would mean that 'agents' can still be held accountable for their actions no matter how predetermined it was to happen; blame can be placed in a similarly intuitive way to how it is assigned in practice today.

 'a person bears no moral responsibility...for having performed an action if there were circumstances that made it impossible for a person to avoid performing it...there may be circumstances that make it impossible for a person to avoid performing some action without those circumstances in any way bringing it about that he performs that action' (837).